LET'S REDESIGN COMPANIES

 For as long as I can remember I have found that reply deeply unsatisfying.
 The more you manage to "maximise shareholders' value", the better, they say.
 Why?
 Because there's an idea that because shareholders legally own the company, it should be run in their interest.
 This idea has heavily influenced the way companies are run - often with a short-term focus on profitability.
 What has been less important is how companies affect employees, the environment, societies and suppliers - basically everything we call external effects.
 They are rarely a factor when we define success.
 On the contrary, making sure actual costs (like pollution and burnt outs) don't affect your bottom line has become a strategy.

 It seems we are so busy running the hamster wheel that we don't even question the foundational concepts.

-Companies shouldn't be run in the interest of its shareholders.
+Companies should not be run in the interest of its shareholders.

 Perhaps the concept made sense back in the days.

 It did.
 Way back, a company was normally just managed by its owner.
 Then companies started to grow bigger and owners had to hire managers.
 The idea of shareholder value was born at that time.
 In an effort to make sure those managers would act in the interest of the company and not just in their own, they were given shares.
 That way, their personal financial interests were aligned with the company's.
-Later on, in the 80s, it was argued that if a company put shareholders' interest first, it means the company is profitable (and that seemed to be the most important thing).
+Later on, in the 80s, it was argued that if a company put shareholders' interest first, it means the company is profitable (and apparently that seemed to be the most important thing).

 Today, things look drastically different: there are usually thousands of shareholders and they can buy and sell their shares when they want.
 Yet, we seem unable to question that foundation.
 Despite its devastating effects.

-Why do so many companies still consider pretend they are the only stakeholders to care about?
-They should be last on the list.
+Shareholders should be last on a company's priority list.
 Way more important are stakeholders like employees, customers and the environment.
-If we treat them well, profits will follow.
+If we treat them well, chances are profits will follow.
 If shareholders invest wisely they can reap the benefits.

 That makes sense.